wmayab/Research-Repository/README.md

 ### Have you meditated before?

+No

 ### Is there something over which you have gained a degree of mastery before in your life?
 Gymnastics, Rubik's Cubes, A Video Game?
 What did it take?

+i don't have spacial things, but i have graduated in Mechanical Engineering and i know how to solve rubik's cube.

 ### Do you consider yourself a developer yet?

+Not yet but I wil be soon.

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

+i deffinetly creativity has value, its a geanerator of new ideas and solutions.

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?